SlimHintz/King-County-Housing/README.md

 I decided that if there was a multiplicative relationship

-#### Lasso didn't not yield a significantly better predictions than regular Linear regression
+#### Lasso did not yield a significantly better predictions than regular Linear regression
 ![img](./images/predictionDistributions.png)

 I ran a Lasso Regression model in parallel to with my regression model and Levene failed to reject  indicating that the distribution of my predictions for the two models was similar.